-Consumption data for Scope 1 (stationary combustion and company cars) and Scope 2 (electricity) represent real consumption volumes in the period from 01.01.2021 to 31.12.2021.
-Data for Scope 3 (Fuel- and energy-related emissions not included in Scopes 1 or 2, waste generated in the operation, business travel and employee commuting) are also based on real consumption volumes in the period from 01.01.2021 to 31.12.2021.
+Consumption data for Scope 1 (stationary combustion and company cars) and Scope 2 (electricity) represent real consumption volumes in the period from 01.01.2022 to 31.12.2022.
+This is the first time that electricity has been calculated using a market-based and location-based approach.
+Data for Scope 3 (Fuel- and energy-related emissions not included in Scopes 1 or 2, waste generated in the operation, business travel and employee commuting) are also based on real consumption volumes in the period from 01.01.2022 to 31.12.2022.